izuzak/pmrpc/README.markdown

 # Introduction

 **Pmrpc** is an HTML5 JavaScript library for **message passing**, **remote procedure call** and **publish-subscribe** cross-contex communication in the browser.
 The library provides a simple API for exposing and calling procedures between browser **windows**, **iframes** and **web workers**, even between different origins.
 Pmrpc also provides several advanced features: callbacks similar to AJAX calls, ACL-based access control, asynchronous procedure support and fault-tolerance via retries.
-In case this wasnt clear, pmrpc **is not** a library for browser-server communication, it is a library for communication within the browser.
+In case this wasn't clear, pmrpc **is not** a library for browser-server communication, it is a library for communication within the browser.

 The **implementation** of the library is based on the [HTML5 Cross-document messaging postMessage API](http://www.w3.org/html/wg/html5/#crossDocumentMessages), [Web Workers API](http://www.whatwg.org/specs/web-workers/current-work/), the [JSON-RPC protocol](http://groups.google.com/group/json-rpc/web/json-rpc-1-2-proposal) and the [JSON data format](http://www.json.org).
 Pmrpc uses the postMessage API as an underlying communication mechanism and extends it to a RPC model using the JSON-RPC, a transport-independent protocol that uses JSON for formatting messages.